 In 2008, the U.S. Centers for Disease Control and Prevention (CDC) acknowledged higher waterborne disease occurrence from premise plumbing than from pathogens passing through treatment plants into the distribution system.
-Given increasing populations of elderly and immunocompromised individuals, coupled with advances in detection, the public health impacts of opportunistic pathogens (OPs) are increasing.
-Control of OPs is complex and requires a multifaceted approach.
-To advance understanding and improve monitoring and control of OPs, WRF initiated the Waterborne Pathogens in Distribution and Plumbing Systems Research Priority Area in 2015.
+Given increasing populations of elderly and immunocompromised individuals, coupled with advances in detection, the public health impacts of opportunistic pathogens (OPs) will likely increase.
+In 2015, WRF initiated the Waterborne Pathogens in Distribution and Plumbing Systems Research Priority Area to advance understanding in this area.

-Customer Messaging on Opportunistic Pathogens in Plumbing Systems (4664) developed and validated a series of messages for OPs, with a focus on Legionella, and offered targeted strategies for educating the various customer groups on the steps they need to take to protect themselves and their tenants from waterborne pathogens.
+Customer Messaging on Opportunistic Pathogens in Plumbing Systems (4664) developed a series of messages for OPs, with a focus on Legionella, to educate customers on how to protect themselves from disease-causing pathogens in premise plumbing.
+The report provides sample text for websites and bill inserts, a presentation template, and fact sheets to help communicate with customers about OPs.